About the Facility

 The Wastewater Treatment Plant issues enforceable wastewater discharge permits, as required by the program, to many industries and to all companies that transport waste from sources such as portable toilets and septic tanks to the City’s treatment facility for disposal.
 The permits specify regulated pollutants, discharge standards, monitoring and reporting requirements, and various standard conditions.

 The Wastewater Treatment Facility will provide tours to individuals or groups when advance notice is given.
 The Treatment Facility is available for tours Monday through Friday from 7:00 am to 3:30 pm, except on major holidays.

 If you are interested in scheduling a tour of the City of Pittsburg’s Wastewater Treatment Facility, please call the Wastewater Treatment Facility at (620) 230-5590.

 The City compost area is also located inside the Wastewater Treatment Facility grounds.
-The hours of operations are Monday thru Thursday, 9 am to 7 pm, Saturdays and Sundays, 9 am to 3 pm, and CLOSED Fridays.
-The site accepts compostable waste such as leaves, grass clippings, garden wastes, and other soft vegetation.
+The hours of operations are Monday – Thursday, 9:00 am to 7:00 pm, Saturdays and Sundays, 9:00 am to 3:00 pm, and CLOSED Fridays.
+The site accepts compostable waste such as leaves, grass clippings, garden wastes and other soft vegetation.
 Prohibited items are trash or refuse of any kind, limbs, branches or trees.
-The finished compost is available, as is, to the public free of charge.
+The finished compost is available to the public free of charge.

 Call the Wastewater Treatment Plant at (620) 230-5590 for availability.